Gr3nDy/DBM-Embed-Builder/README.md

 - [ ] Content Message/Plain Text
 - [ ] Simplified Thumbnail & Image
 - [ ] Docs/Wiki
-- [ ] JSON Builder (This will allows you to create Embed JSON in discord)
+- [ ] JSON Builder (This allow you to create Raw Embed JSON with visualizer in discord)

 # Installation